The Warren Buffett Paradox

 So Warren, after having studied how to invest in undervalued companies, started offering his services to rich people.

-He told them “pay me so I invest your money, and your money will grow”, and this worked quite well, so well, in fact, that he made a lot of money for himself with which he bought a company called Berkshire Hathaway.
+He told them “pay me so I invest your money, and your money will grow”.
+This worked until he made enough money for himself which unabled him to buy a company called Berkshire Hathaway.

-Originally a clothes factory, it is today one of the biggest companies in the world.
+Originally a clothes factory, Berkshire is one of the biggest companies in the world currently.

-When Buffett bought Berkshire, he first got rid of the clothing activities and transformed the company into an investment company, that is, a company that buys other companies (do you see any value in that?
-Don’t look, because there is none).
+When Buffett first bought Berkshire, he first got rid of the clothing activities and transformed the company into an investment company.

-With all that money that these companies were making, he started buying other companies, always undervalued to make a maximum amount of money when their stock price would reach fair value.
+With the dividend he was receiving, Warren Buffett started buying other companies, always undervalued to make a maximum amount of money when their stock price would reach fair value.

-Berkshire eventually grew so huge that it almost became a danger to itself.
+Berkshire grew so huge that it almost became a danger to itself.

 In 2019, a factory from a company belonging to Berkshire exploded in France.